CraftsmenLtd/BloodConnect/docs/devops/IaC.rst

 Directory Structure
 ~~~~~~~~~~~~~~~~~~~

-This is iac directory example:
+The Iac directory is as follows:

  .. code-block::